Following the high-profile IT failure at British bank TSB – could delivery capability risk management help avoid failed IT launches?

 In the case of TSB, Slaughter and May noted “material limitations in the tracking and monitoring of the programme’s progress”.
 The project seemed to have relied on quite traditional programme management techniques to map the various workstreams and understand interdependencies and the critical path.

 These techniques create well-organised Gantt charts showing the theoretical progress of the project relative to the planned timeframe.
-However, what these techniques cannot do, is effectively track the health of the underlying technology delivery capability.
+However, these techniques cannot effectively track the health of the underlying technology delivery capability.

-i.e. the Gantt chart may show that we just hit a key milestone, but an understanding of the health/stress of the underlying delivery team may paint a very different picture.
-It may show that this was achieved in an unsustainable way (low morale, declining process efficiency, increasing technical debt etc) – hence the team is unlikely to hit the next milestone.
+i.e. the Gantt chart may show that we just hit a key milestone, but understanding the health/stress of the underlying delivery team may paint a very different picture.
+It may show that this was achieved in an unsustainable way (low morale, declining process efficiency, increasing technical debt, etc) – hence, the team is unlikely to hit the next milestone.

-This is why an understanding of delivery capability risk (i.e. understanding the health of the underlying delivery “engine”) can be a vital extra dimension in complex IT programme management.
+This is why understanding delivery capability risk (i.e., understanding the health of the underlying delivery “engine”) can be a vital extra dimension in complex IT programme management.

 Would it save companies such as TSB from such costly mistakes?
 I think it is unlikely in the case of TSB, as their problems seem to have stemmed from unrealistic “right to left” planning, placing a near-impossible burden on the IT team to deliver.

 That said, it may have identified (and clearly quantified) the stress in TSB’s delivery capability, which in turn would have raised warning flags to the Risk Oversight and Internal Audit committees.
-As such, it may have put more doubt in the minds of those taking the key decisions, earlier in the process.
+As such, it may have put more doubt in the minds of those making the key decisions earlier in the process.
 So perhaps it might just have saved TSB from a costly mistake…